docbill/docker-force/README.md

 Where my ip address is 172.31.253.119, and the folder I wanted the workspace in was D:\cygwin64\home\docbi\workspace\

+3. If you want to do something more advance such as granting eclipse access to the firefox browser on your desktop you'll need to do something more complicated such as:

+	xhost local:root
+	[ -n "$WORKSPACE" ] || WORKSPACE="$HOME/workspace"
+	[ -d "$WORKSPACE" ] || mkdir "$WORKSPACE"
+	docker run -i --net=host --rm --name docker-force -e DISPLAY -v /var/lib/sss:/var/lib/sss:ro -v "$HOME:$HOME" -v "$WORKSPACE/.eclipse:$HOME/.eclipse" -v /tmp:/tmp:z -v "$WORKSPACE:/workspace/:z" docbill/fedora-eclipse "$@"

-The first time you run this command it will download the image.
+The first time you run the docker command it will download the image.

-If the :z flag is not recognized try the same command without that flag.

 Project upgrades do not always work.